Why is Base Jumping So Dangerous?

 Its participants, often referred to as “jumpers,” accept the dangers for the reward of an unmatched adrenaline rush and sense of liberation.
 However, understanding why base jumping is so dangerous is crucial to mitigate the risks involved in one of the world’s most hazardous sports.

-Why is Base Jumping So Dangerous?
+- 7 Why Is Base Jumping So Dangerous?

 Understanding The Risk Factors Involved